Over two years after being diagnosed with irritable bowel syndrome (IBS), I have finally discovered how to keep my IBS symptoms at bay.

 IBS is a chronic functional gastrointestinal disorder with heterogeneous symptoms; people with IBS present with different symptomology.
 I’ll describe mine below.

-By late 2017, I had identified some triggers of diarrhea episodes, e.g. spicy foods and dairy products, though such episodes could also occur quite spontaneously.
-The diarrhea was often associated with blood and mucus in my stools.
-At that time, I hadn’t been diagnosed with ulcerative colitis (UC) yet, and therefore had not started being treated for my UC.
-After taking mesalazine (mesalamine; 5-aminosalicylate (5-ASA)) for a few weeks, the blood and mucus disappeared but not the diarrhea, which suggested to me the latter was probably unrelated to UC or UC was only partly contributing to the problem.
+By late 2017, I had identified some triggers of diarrhea episodes, e.g., spicy foods and dairy products, though such attacks could also occur spontaneously.
+Blood and mucus in my stools often accompanied the diarrhea.
+I hadn’t been diagnosed with ulcerative colitis (UC) yet and therefore had not started treatment for my UC.
+After taking mesalazine (mesalamine; 5-aminosalicylate (5-ASA)) for a few weeks, the blood and mucus disappeared but not the diarrhea, which suggested the latter was probably unrelated to UC or UC was only partly contributing to the problem.

 Rectal Tenesmus and Bowel Urgency

 For all of 2018 and most of 2019, I frequently experienced the sensation of having to open my bowels urgently.
-This happened at least five times per week.
-This sensation usually did not result in any poop coming out (often it was just gas, if anything) – I call this rectal tenesmus.
+I felt this sensation at least five times per week.
+This sensation rarely resulted in any poop coming out (often, it was just gas, if anything) – I call this rectal tenesmus.
 Much less often, the sensation in the rectum would be a prelude to full-blown diarrhea – I call this bowel urgency.
-It was impossible to distinguish between rectal tenesmus and bowel urgency until I sat on the dunny, which basically meant I always had to assume I was about to have another episode of diarrhea.
-This wasn’t so much of an issue while I was indoors (which was 95% of the time), since I’d invariably have immediate access to a restroom, but it was a real problem when I was out running in the neighbourhood.
-Whenever I experienced that strange rectal sensation during a run – which happened often and unpredictably – it was the cue for me to sprint home to sit on the toilet just in case there was something coming out and to avoid an embarrassing scene in public.
-As mentioned above, often it would be a false alarm, merely a sensation that the rectum was about to explode.
-But on the rare occasion, the sensation was the harbinger of diarrhea.
+It was impossible to distinguish between rectal tenesmus and bowel urgency until I sat on the dunny, which meant I always had to assume I was about to have another episode of diarrhea.
+This uncertainty wasn’t an issue while I was indoors (which was 95% of the time) since I’d invariably have immediate access to a restroom, but it was a real problem when I was out running in the neighborhood.
+Whenever I experienced that strange rectal sensation during a run – which happened often and unpredictably – it was the cue for me to sprint home to sit on the toilet just in case something was coming out and avoid an embarrassing scene in public.
+As mentioned above, often, it would be a false alarm, merely a sensation that the rectum was about to explode.
+But on the rare occasion, the feeling was the precursor of diarrhea.

 Bloating and Flatulence

-Abdominal bloating and excessive flatulence were frequent symptoms, i.e. at least four times a week, until the end of last year (2019).
-Though they have improved significantly since about November 2019, I still experience them occasionally these days, i.e. less than once every 10 days on average.
-Almost always, when these symptoms occur, they come on around midnight or a bit after, and last for perhaps two or three hours, resolving spontaneously.
-They are associated with abdominal pain.
+Abdominal bloating and excessive flatulence were frequent symptoms, i.e., at least four times a week, until the end of last year (2019).
+Though they have improved significantly since about November 2019, I still experience them occasionally these days, i.e., less than once every ten days.
+When these symptoms occur, they come on around midnight or a bit after and last for perhaps two or three hours, resolving spontaneously.
+I usually have abdominal pain with the bloating and flatulence.

-There are some foods that clearly cause accumulation of gas in my belly if consumed in decent quantity.
-As examples, I’ll list some under the different food groups:
+Some foods cause the accumulation of gas in my belly if consumed in a decent quantity.
+I’ll list some examples in the different food groups:

-- Whole milk (I haven’t drunk low-fat or skimmed milk for more than 25 years.)
+- Whole milk (I haven’t drunk low-fat or skimmed milk for over 25 years.)